 I came to Skopje by road from Serbia, the bus fare was $26, and it was a 7 hours journey which I’ve documented in another post.
 I had booked my hostel online using Agoda.com which only cost me $10 per day.

-Hotel owner was a nice lady who give me so much respect and facilities in that little price. my hostel was located a few hundred meters away from the bus station, so I walked down there and found the hostel.
-It was located in city center and I could easily explore the city by walk from my hostel.
+The hotel owner was a nice lady who give me so much respect and facilities at that little price. my hostel was located a few hundred meters away from the bus station, so I walked down there and found the hostel.
+It was located in the city center and I could easily explore the city by walking from my hostel.

-I always use Agoda.com for booking my hotel rooms and hostels, which makes my life much easier. and since, I had heard that Europe is expensive, so I went for bed space in a hostel which was much cheaper under $10 a day. in fact, it was the cheapest accommodation I found in Europe.
+I always use Agoda.com for booking my hotel rooms and hostels, which makes my life much easier. and since I had heard that Europe is expensive, I went for bed space in a hostel which was much cheaper under $10 a day. in fact, it was the cheapest accommodation I found in Europe.